-Aimpoint® continues to expand their already impressive line of red dot reflexive optics with the new Comp M5™.
+Aimpoint continues to expand its already impressive line of red dot reflexive optics with the new Comp M5.
 Officially released on September 12th, 2017 the company had allowed a few tester optics to slip into the field prior to the official release.
-Our friends at The Firearm Blog had posted back in May of the potential release of the Comp M5, and that news has now become official.

 Aimpoint’s new Comp M5 is the most compact optic in the Aimpoint Comp™ Series optics.
 Weighing only 5.19 ounces, the Comp M5 is powered by a single AAA battery.
 This combination makes the Comp M5 an incredibly desirable optic for many reasons.
 Interestingly, Aimpoint had originally designed the Comp M5 for the specific needs of an “official” end-user (read: Government military contract).
 It should not come as a surprise that Aimpoint quickly saw the advantage of offering the Comp M5 to the much larger civilian market.

 The Comp M5 will feature much of the same outstanding technology that has made other Aimpoint optics leaders in their field.
 The transition to a single AAA battery makes powering the Comp M5 easy and affordable throughout the world.
 In addition, the alkaline nature of the AAA battery makes shipping and storage of batteries safer than lithium batteries that have become so common with high-end optics and flashlights lately.

 The Comp M5 does not sacrifice battery life by transitioning to a AAA battery.
 Aimpoint still stands by its claim of extremely long battery life for the Comp M5, with over 5 years of constant-on use at the mid-range intensity setting of seven.
 The battery compartment is located high and to the right on the optic housing, making battery changes (if needed) very easy and quick.

 - ACET technology for 50,000 hours (5 years) constant operation on (1) battery